Azure/BatchExplorer-data/ncj/3dsmax/Readme.md

 ### 4. View and Download the outputs

-When a task completes it will upload its log files and render outputs to the output filegroup select.
+When a task completes it will upload its log files and the render outputs to the output filegroup specified previously.

 In this case you can navigate to the '3dsmax-project' filegroup and see the render outputs in the root of the filegroup.
 You'll also find the task log files in the logs subdirectory.